resir014/resir014.xyz/_content/posts/article/2023-10-15-a-lot-of-trackmania-maps-will-be-broken-in-a-few-months.md

 If your map is already published, there's nothing you can do about it.
 Fixing the signs and then saving your map will create a new version of your map, with all the leaderboards reset.
 Unless you don't mind having your map's leaderboards be reset by uploading a new version with all the signs fixed, keep your map as is.

 If you're building a map right now, consider moving your signs to be hosted elsewhere.

-This also goes without saying that if you are developing sign packs for a mapping project, or any other projects that require certain files to be hosted somewhere, **please don't use CDNs that are tied to a platform that's not intended to also act as file host**.
-Use a more reliable third party hosting platform, or if you have the means, host them yourselves.

-## Alternatives

 There are a few services that you can use to host your sign packs and mods, with some even providing free hosting.

 - [GitHub Pages](https://docs.github.com/pages)
 - [Netlify](https://www.netlify.com/)
 - [Vercel](https://vercel.com/)
 - [Amazon S3](https://aws.amazon.com/s3/)
 - [ManiaCDN](https://upload.maniacdn.net/)

+This also goes without saying that if you are developing sign packs for a mapping project, or any other projects that require certain files to be hosted somewhere, **please don't use CDNs that are tied to a platform that's not intended to also act as file host**.
+Use a more reliable third party hosting platform, or if you have the means, host them yourselves using the alternatives mentioned above.